-Now before we discuss about the five disciplines, here’s what you need to realize.
-Learning is an essential part of your growth, especially then when we talk about your career.
-If you take this model seriously, and apply these disciplines in your life, they will not only help you grow multi-fold, they will also catapult your team to a new height.
+Before we discuss the five disciplines, here’s what you need to realize.
+Learning is an essential part of your growth, especially when discussing your career.
+If you take this model seriously and apply these disciplines in your life, they will help you grow multi-fold and catapult your team to a new height.

 Let’s look at them one by one.

-- Systems thinking: This should come last but this discipline weave the other four disciplines together so that you can practice them in proper manner.
+- Systems thinking: This should come last, but this discipline weaves the other four disciplines together so that you can practice them in a proper manner.

 - Personal mastery: According to Senge, you should not view your work as a means of earning money and making a living.
-Rather he wants you to see your work as an artist would look at a piece of art and you need to constantly strive to make it better and beautiful.
+Rather he wants you to see your work as an artist would look at a piece of art, and you need to strive to make it better and more beautiful constantly.

 - Mental models: We view the world as per our ingrained mental models.
-To improve our way of thinking, we need to improve our view of the worlds and better understanding of old and new mental models.
+To improve our thinking, we need to improve our view of the world and a better understanding of old and new mental models.

 - Building shared vision: An organization cannot go alone.
-To run an organization well and to achieve success, we need to depend on each other.
+To run an organization well and achieve success, we must depend on each other.
 It’s really all about interdependence.
 So, your vision should at least be shared by your team to make it effective and to be able to help each other in the pursuit of achieving success.

-- Team learning: When team members are closing all their assumptions and rather getting engaged in true dialogue, then they will learn faster.
+- Team learning: When team members close all their assumptions and engage in true dialogue, they learn faster.

-If you use this model in any of your project, all your projects would be successful.
-Don’t forget to use the fifth discipline which cohorts all the other disciplines in implementable ways.
+If you use this model in any of your projects, all your projects will be successful.
+Don’t forget to use the fifth discipline, which cohorts all the other disciplines in implementable ways.

 #4.
 Deming Cycle

-This is a very useful management model if you want to improve your productivity or anything you do in your career.
+This is a very useful management model to improve your productivity or anything you do in your career.
 This management model is simple to understand and easy to implement.

-There are four parts of Deming Cycle.
+There are four parts to the Deming Cycle.
 Business Guru W. Edwards Deming is the proponent of this management model.
 This management model is also called PDCA Cycle.

-- Plan: At this stage you need to plan for what you will implement.
+- Plan: At this stage, you must plan for your implementation.
 It’s easy to articulate a plan before taking action.

-- Do: Once you plan, you should go ahead and implement your plan of action.
+- Do: Once you plan, you should implement your plan of action.

 - Check: A control measure should be there so that you can understand how successful you’re in your effort to implement your plan of action.
 The best way to check your action is to have a set of standards structured beforehand.

-- Act: Once you check and do course-corrections, now you can improve the process which Deming called as to “act”.
-After improving the process you will go back to planning again.
+- Act: Once you check and do course corrections, now you can improve the process, which Deming called “act”.
+After improving the process, you will go back to planning again.

 You may wonder how this management model would help you in your career.
 Think about a project you want to complete within a time limit.
-To make matter simple you have decided to chunk down your big projects in manageable sub-projects and set sub-deadlines for each of them.
-Now, you can use PDCA Cycle in case of your sub-projects.
-If you use this management model to your sub-projects, you don’t need to worry about the entire project and the quality of deliverables.
-Once you’re done with the project you can use the same management model and check whether everything has happened according to plan or not.
-If not, you can improve the deliverable by following Deming Cycle once again.
+To simplify matters, you have decided to chunk down your big projects into manageable sub-projects and set sub-deadlines for each.
+Hence, you can use PDCA Cycle in the case of your sub-projects.
+If you use this management model for your sub-projects, you don’t need to worry about the entire project and the quality of deliverables.
+Once you’re done with the project, you can use the same management model and check whether everything has happened according to plan.
+If not, you can improve the deliverable by following Deming Cycle again.

-This incredible concept is being proposed by the father of modern management Peter Drucker.
-He said that if you want to create great results, you need to measure it.
+The father of modern management Peter Drucker is proposing this incredible concept.
+He said that if you want to create great results, you need to measure them.
 He said – “There’s nothing as useless as doing something efficiently which should not be done at all.”
 And he also said – “What gets measured gets done.”
-Later organizations realized the value of his word and implemented the SMART method to their all goal-setting activities.
+Later organizations realized the value of his word and implemented the SMART method in all their goal-setting activities.

-Let’s look at what SMART is and how this management model can help you succeed in your career.
-This management model is simple but don’t go by its simplicity.
+Look at what SMART is and how this management model can help you succeed in your career.
+This management model is simple but doesn’t go by its simplicity.
 It’s incredibly powerful and useful.

-- Specific: The first part of this management model is being specific about what you should be doing.
+- Specific: The first part of this management model is specific about what you should do.
 It should not be vague or ambiguous.
-You need to be really crystal clear about what exactly you want to achieve for the organization or for your career.
+You need to be crystal clear about what you want to achieve for the organization or your career.

 - Measurable: If your goal is not measurable, how would you know when you achieved it?
 You won’t.
-You will simply circle around all the places and realize that all your effort is being wasted.
-So create a structure even for intangible goals which will help you measure the outcome.
+You will simply circle around all the places and realize your effort is wasted.
+So create a structure even for intangible goals, which will help you measure the outcome.

 - Achievable: The thing you set for yourself should be doable.
-It should not be pie in the sky stuff.
-You plan to build a castle in the cloud and you say that how can I do it?
+It should not be pie-in-the-sky stuff.
+You plan to build a castle in the cloud, and you say how can I do it?
 That’s not doable.
 Set yourself a target that you know you can achieve.

 - Realistic: It should be realistic.
-If you want to earn a million dollar within a month if you’re just starting out, it’s not only beyond your wildest dreams, it is also extremely unrealistic.
-Making a US $10,000 profit in a month (if you are big firm and starting out) is a great goal to aim at.
-But it really depends on the individual and the circumstances around the person.
+If you want to earn a million dollars within a month if you’re just starting out, it’s beyond your wildest dreams and extremely unrealistic.
+Making a US $10,000 profit in a month (if you are a big firm and starting out) is a great goal.
+But it depends on the individual and the circumstances around the person.

 You can use this management model in any area of your life and career.
 Simply take a sheet and write down the elements of this management model.
-On the top of the paper, write your goal down and then make it specific, measurable, achievable, realistic and timely.
-If you do this, you would be able to achieve any goal.
+However, write your goal at the top of the paper and make it specific, measurable, achievable, realistic, and timely.
+If you do this, you will be able to achieve any goal.

-Use these management models and you will see that you will be able to create a structure for your career success.
+Moreover, use these management models, and you will see that you will be able to create a structure for your career success.
 Try one at a time and see what works for you.